 It also helps on the nights my husband has to be back at work right after supper.
 We did a great job eating from our freezer this past summer and I can’t wait to stock it back up.

-What ways have you learned to plan your menu and stick to your budget?
+What tips for meal planning on a budget have you learned along the way?
 I would love to hear them!